Processing math: 100%

 These two degenerate normal modes correspond to relative motion of the masses with stationary center-of-mass.

-This page titled 14.8: Three-body coupled linear oscillator systems is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.8: Three-body coupled linear oscillator systems is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.